-Our 2-year-olds can toddle just about everywhere and get into just about everything, so gifts for 2-year-olds should be able to keep up with them — even if you can’t.
-Imaginative play toys can help channel that boundless curiosity into something more productive than, say, taking a crayon to your wall, while other toys will help build important skills like strengthening their memory or learning to follow directions.
+Cool birthday gifts for 2-year-olds should be able to keep up with them — even if you can’t.
+Imaginative play toys help channel that boundless curiosity into something more productive than, say, taking a crayon to your wall, while other toys will help build important skills like strengthening their memory or learning to follow directions.
 (Win!)

-In fact there are so many cool ideas for gifts for 2-year-olds, the biggest challenge might be getting them to sit still long enough to unwrap all of them.
+Of course there’s also playroom art and decor, cool clothes…we found so many cool gifts for 2-year-olds, the biggest challenge might be getting them to sit still long enough to unwrap all of them.

 One of our own favorite childhood toys, the Fisher Price vintage turntable is not only so easy for little hands to use, but the nursery songs it plays are fun for toddlers too.
 Plus, it’s a great way to teach them about records without pulling out your own beloved stash of 45’s.

 ($16, Ridgeway Creative Shop; $20, Fab Fly Fancy)

 Celebrate one of the things that makes the birthday boy or girl special with a soft tee, also featured in our roundup of meaningful gifts for kids who don’t need more toys.
 There are so many to choose from, but we like these two, from two cool Black-owned small businesses.

 ($99 unframed, $199 unframed at Alexander & Co)